-Yes, the top two candidates receiving the two highest vote totals for each "voternominated" office in the Primary Election will then compete for office at the ensuing General Election, regardless of party.
+• Yes, the top two candidates receiving the two highest vote totals for each "voternominated" office in the Primary Election will then compete for office at the ensuing General Election, regardless of party.

-What are the "voter-nominated" offices for the November 6, 2018 General Election?
+What are the "voter-nominated" offices for the November 3, 2020 Presidential General Election?

-• "Voter-nominated" offices for the November 6, 2018 General Election are:
+• "Voter-nominated" offices for the November 3, 2020 Presidential General Election are:

-Member of the United States Senate Representative in Congress State Constitutional Officers Member of the State Senate Member of the State Assembly
+Representative in Congress Member of the State Senate Member of the State Assembly